 If you answered yes to these questions, you purchased a cashier’s check.
-See below for next steps.
+See below for the next steps.

-If You Still Have the Check
+If You Have the Check

-If the Check Is Missing
+If You Don’t Have the Check

 If you don’t have the check anymore, you’ll be required to fill out forms at your bank requesting a reimbursement of the funds.
-Again, cancelation fees may apply.
+Again, cancellation fees may apply.

 If you want the bank to issue you a replacement cashier’s check, you’ll need to first purchase an indemnity bond from an insurance company.
 This is a specialized type of insurance that would make you liable for the second check, rather than the bank.

-Canceling a Cashier’s Check at Common Banks
+Canceling a Cashier’s Check at Major U.S. Banks

 Bank of America